Dans-labs/dariah/docs/Dux.md

 This component is responsible for all the facets of a field.

 It is useful to store the results of this compilation, but where?
 We do not store it in the state, because it is derived data, and we adhere to the principle that the state is a
 [normalized single source of truth](http://redux.js.org/docs/recipes/reducers/NormalizingStateShape.html).
 Selectors are invoked upon each rendering, but in this case we do not want to redo the compilation all the time.
 The solution is to use a
 [memoized function](http://redux.js.org/docs/recipes/ComputingDerivedData.html).
 I have created my own [memoizer](Lib#memo).

-Here you see that the helper function `compileFiltering` is used under memoization.
+### initFilterSettings()
-So, all those instances of `ByValue` quickly find their facet values upon each rendering.
+Computes initial filter settings, after `compileFieldIds`.

-### initFiltering()
+For all fulltext filters and faceted filters new, initial filtersettings are computed.
-Computes initial filter settings, after `compileFiltering`.
+This is the information that will be influenced by subsequent user clicks.

 ### computeFiltering()
 Applies the filters, according to the current filter settings.